jdereg/java-util/README.md

 * **UrlInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.21.0
+ * Added `Executor` which is used to execute Operating System commands.
+For example, `Executor exector = Executor.exec("ls -l"); executor.exec("echo This is handy");  assertEquals("This is handy", executor.getOut().trim());`
+ * bug fix: `CaseInsensitiveMap`, when passed a `LinkedHashMap`, was inadvertently using a HashMap instead.
 * 1.20.5
- * CaseInsensitiveMap intentionally does not retain 'not modifiability'.
+ * `CaseInsensitiveMap` intentionally does not retain 'not modifiability'.
- * CaseInsensitiveSet intentionally does not retain 'not modifiability'.
+ * `CaseInsensitiveSet` intentionally does not retain 'not modifiability'.
 * 1.20.4
  * Failed release.
 Do not use.
 * 1.20.3
- * TrackingMap changed so that get(anyKey) always marks it as keyRead.
-Same for containsKey(anyKey).
+ * `TrackingMap` changed so that `get(anyKey)` always marks it as keyRead.
+Same for `containsKey(anyKey)`.
- * CaseInsensitiveMap constructor that takes a Map, now wraps the Map if possible, allowing for case-insensitive ConcurrentHashMap, unmodifiable CaseInsensitiveMap, sorted CaseInsensitiveMap, etc.
+ * `CaseInsensitiveMap` constructor that takes a Map, now wraps the Map if possible, allowing for case-insensitive `ConcurrentHashMap`, sorted `CaseInsensitiveMap`, etc.
- * CaseInsensitiveSet, when using the constructor that takes a Collection, now takes on the nature of the Collection.
-For example, if a TreeSet is passed in, the CaseInsensitiveSet will be sorted.
-If not modifiable collection passed in, then the CaseInsensitive
+ * `CaseInsensitiveSet`, when using the constructor that takes a `Collection`, now takes on the nature of the `Collection`.
+For example, if a `TreeSet` is passed in, the `CaseInsensitiveSet` will be sorted.
+If not modifiable collection passed in, then the `CaseInsensitive`
 * 1.20.2
- * TrackingMap changed so that an existing key associated to null counts as accessed.
+ * `TrackingMap` changed so that an existing key associated to null counts as accessed.
 It is valid for many Map types to allow null values to be associated to the key.
- * TrackingMap.getWrappedMap() added so that you can fetch the wrapped Map.
+ * `TrackingMap.getWrappedMap()` added so that you can fetch the wrapped Map.
 * 1.20.1
  * TrackingMap changed so that .put() does not mark the key as accessed.
 * 1.20.0